paliarush/magento2-vagrant-for-developers/README.md

  1. Set XDEBUG_SESSION=1 cookie (e.g. using 'easy Xdebug' extension for Firefox).
 See [XDebug documentation](http://xdebug.org/docs/remote) for more details
  1. Start listening for PHP Debug connections in PhpStorm on default 9000 port.
 See how to [integrate XDebug with PhpStorm](https://www.jetbrains.com/phpstorm/help/configuring-xdebug.html#integrationWithProduct)
  1. Set beakpoint or set option in PhpStorm menu 'Run -> Break at first line in PHP scripts'

+### Multiple Magento instances

+To install several Magento instances based on different code bases, just follow [Installation steps](#installation-steps) to initialize project in another directory on the host.
+Unique IP address, SSH port and domain name will be generated for each new instance if not specified manually in `etc/config.yaml`